PriyavKaneria/LocalLock/README.md

 ## License

-LockNote is not licensed for public or commercial use.
+LocalLock is not licensed for public or commercial use.
 You may use the source code for educational purposes only.

 ## Credits